 They cant simply declare you bankrupt.
 They would have a lot of legal procedure to go through first of all.
 I stand to be corrected but I thought the amount had to be over 500 before thaty could apply to make you bankrupt.
 The Courts are the ones who will decide.
 DO NOT EVEN TALK TO THEM ON THE PHONE.
 Send them the harassment letter too

-It's £750 before they can even apply for a Bankruptcy petition which I am sure they won't do anyway.
-Send the CCA request disputing the debt and they can't do anything while the debt is in dispute.
+It's £750 before they can even apply for a bankruptcy petition which I am sure they won't do anyway.
+Send the CCA Request disputing the debt and they can't do anything while the debt is in dispute.
 Chances are they won't be able to produce an agreement anyway which makes the debt unenforceable.
 As said earlier send the harrassment letter as well.

 Keep a note of when they phoned, too.
 It's well worth getting caller ID and, if they're not witholding their number, Choose to Refuse.